Academic Support and Campus Services

 (909) 537-5918 University Enterprises Corporation website

-University Enterprises Corporation at CSUSB ("UEC") supports the University's educational mission by providing quality services that complement the instructional program.
+University Enterprises Corporation at CSUSB ("UEC") supports the university's educational mission by providing quality services that complement the instructional program.
 The University depends upon UEC to provide services that cannot be supported with state funds.
-UEC is a legally separate 501(c)(3) nonprofit corporation, and works closely with the California State University San Bernardino.
+Although UEC is a legally separate 501(c)(3) nonprofit corporation, it is a fully integrated part of the California State University San Bernardino campus.